 As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the year in question the review has been informed by:
+During the period ended 31 August 2021 the review has been informed by:

-- on discharge of the Board of Governors financial decisions to help the committee consider actions and assess year on year progress - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Head of Operations. - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.